Travel in Austria

 1. The Technical Museum (Technisches Museum Wien)

-The Vienna Museum of Technology, or the Technical Museum, is one of the oldest museums in Vienna, established during the time of Emperor Franz Joseph and opened to visitors in 1918.
+The Vienna Museum of Technology, is one of the oldest museums in Vienna, established during the time of Emperor Franz Joseph and opened to visitors in 1918.

 The exhibits in the museum are unique and cover a variety of technological topics.
 The displays deal with subjects such as nature, astronomy, physics, mining, consumer products, information and communication technologies, musical instruments, transportation, and more.